Alecocluc/android-linter-vscode/README.md

 🚀 **Lightweight**: No need to run Android Studio.
 📊 **Multiple Report Formats**: Supports XML, JSON, and SARIF lint reports.

-## Extension Icon

-To add an icon to your extension, place a 128x128 PNG file named `icon.png` inside an `images` folder in your project's root directory.
-I have already updated the `package.json` to look for it there.

 ## Requirements

 - VS Code 1.85.0 or higher